 If the data does not provide enough evidence against H0, H0 is not rejected.
 If instead, the data shows strong evidence against H0, H0 is rejected and Ha is considered as true with a quantified (low) risk of being wrong.
-A statistical test allows to reject / not to reject H0.
+A statistical test allows to reject / not to reject the H0 hypothesis.

 Suppose you're comparing two varieties of apples and you're wondering whether the average size of apples from variety 1 differs from the average size of apples from variety 2.
 Here's how we would write down the null and alternative hypotheses:

 H0: average size of apple from variety 1 = average size of apple from variety 2.